Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Summary and conclusion

 \section{Summary and conclusion}

 In this paper, we study the exclusive $B_c$-meson decays into radially excited $2S$ and $3S$ charmonium and charm meson states in the framework of the RIQ model based on an average flavor-independent confining potential in an equally mixed scalar-vector harmonic form.
-The invariant form factors representing decay amplitudes are extracted from the overlapping integral of meson wave functions derivable from the model dynamics.
-Since our main objective here is to evaluate the lepton mass effects on the semileptonic $B_c$-meson decays, we analyze $B_c\to \eta_c/\psi (nS)l\nu $ and $B_c\to D/D^*(nS)l\nu$ in their $e^-$ and $\tau^-$ modes separately.
+The invariant form factors representing decay amplitudes are extracted from the overlapping integral of meson wave functions derivable from the model dynamics.\\ Since our main objective here is to evaluate the lepton mass effects on the semileptonic $B_c$-meson decays, we analyze $B_c\to \eta_c/\psi (nS)l\nu $ and $B_c\to D/D^*(nS)l\nu$ in their $e^-$ and $\tau^-$ modes separately.
 For this, we study the $q^2$-dependence of relevant physical quantities such as the invariant form factors, helicity amplitudes, partial helicity rates, and the total $q^2$-spectra for all decay processes analyzed in the present work.
-Before evaluating the decay rates we also study the behavior of radial quark momentum distribution amplitude function of the decaying $B_c$ meson state together with those of the final $S$-wave charmonium and charm meson states.
-From the overlapping regions, one could assess the relative contribution to the decay rate in each decay mode.\\
+Before evaluating the decay rates we study the behavior of radial quark momentum distribution amplitude function of the decaying $B_c$ meson state together with those of the final $S$-wave charmonium and charm meson states.
+From the overlapping regions, one could assess the decay rates of different $B_c$-meson decay modes involving daughter mesons from ground(1S) to 2S and 3S higher excited states.